-For this reason, I am thrilled to announce that I am enrolled in Jessie Mundell’s Postnatal Fitness Specialist Certification which starts October 16th.
+For this reason, I am thrilled to announce my colleague and friend, Jessie Mundell’s Postnatal Fitness Specialist Certification opens for registration on October 16th.
 This course is for trainers, physiotherapists, pilates instructors, yoga instructors, doulas, midwives and moms who want to know how to coach safe and effective exercise in the postpartum period.

 Until next time,